Brutalism in Sheffield: Lansdowne

 Looking up London Road towards Lansdowne in 2009, during their refurbishment.

 The Lansdowne complex, also known as Leverton Gardens, consists of three identical tower blocks in Highfield, a short distance to the south of Sheffield City Centre and located just off the A61 St Mary's Gate, now part of the Sheffield Inner Ring Road.
 Lansdowne is also located close to Hanover House.
-There is no nearby locale named Lansdowne, and it is not known where the name originated from.
+There was formerly a pub, the Lansdowne Hotel on the corner of London Road and Beeley Street.
+Across the road was the Lansdowne Picture Palace, the frontage of which forms an ornate facade to a supermarket today.
 The complex is situated off Cliff Street, which connects the B6388 London Road and Cemetery Road a short distance below their junction.

 Construction of the Lansdowne complex was carried out by M J Gleeson on behalf of Sheffield City Council, commencing in 1963.
 All three towers were completed in 1964.
 They are of a similar design to the towers at Callow Mount, which were also constructed by M J Gleeson.
 The three towers are named Gregory, Keating and Wiggen, each consisting of sixteen storeys, containing 56 two-bedroom apartments each and rising to a total height of 43 m.
 Fourteen of the floors are residential; both the ground floor and top floor contain communal facilities such as a laundry area.
 Much of the top floor was previously a communal penthouse living space with open rooftop patios, although these are now enclosed.
+The towers were named after local landmarks: Keating's Hill (now Keeton's Hill), Gregory from Gregory's Yard off Keating's Hill and Wiggen after Wiggen Well at the back of London Road.

 The addresses of the three towers are as follows: